 Action plug-ins are one of the ways of extending the functionality of Elvis.
-They allow you to extend functionality in the Pro client and Brand portal by allowing them to open HTML pages while retaining certain context specific information.
+They make it possible to extend functionality in the Pro client and Brand portal by letting them open HTML pages while retaining certain context specific information.
 These plug-ins can be used by clicking custom buttons and menu's that are added to the interface.

 The plug-in page can be a static HTML page hosted inside the Elvis plug-ins folder, but it can also be a PHP, ASP, JSP or other page hosted on a different server.